 Check the environment to reduce or avoid hazards

-Your challenge is to learn to recognize, reduce, or avoid hazards, while having the chance to explore and accept the level of risk you’re comfortable with.
+Your challenge is to learn to recognize, reduce, or avoid hazards, while having the chance to be active and accept the level of risk you’re comfortable with.

 For example, when you are out walking on a nature trail and see a hole, root, or wet section on your path (a hazard), you can:

-• Prepare for the hazard by walking slowly and making sure you have the right shoes and equipment for your walk.
+- Prepare for the hazard.
+Walk slowly and make sure you have the right shoes and equipment for your walk.

-• Reduce the hazard by walking during daylight hours, when the trail is well-lit.
+- Reduce the hazard.
+Walk during daylight hours, when the trail is well-lit.

-• Avoid the hazard by walking on clean, well-maintained trails, or finding a path around the hazard when you can.
+- Avoid the hazard.
+Walk on clean, well-maintained trails, or find a path around the hazard.

 Wear protective gear